Meghdut-Mandal/tnp_data_analyzer/Readme.md

 5. If you have not configured the tnp chat Id in the env file.
 The app will dump all the ids of each chat your account is in, find out the chat id, corresponding to the tnp group.
 Once u have the chat ID add it to the env file,and it won't prompt for following sessions.
 6. The rest of the process is automated.
+7. A result.html file would be generated, which contains the report.
 7. The telegram message dump line can be commented out, once it's done for the first time
 ```python
 async def main():